Swing Trading Signals

 However, a trader can gauge the right distance from the historical price movements, through backtesting.
 The aim is to set the trailing stop at a distance from the current price where it is not expected to be triggered unless the price has changed direction.
 So if the normal pullbacks in a market are about $10 or less, a trailing stop that is more than $10 is necessary, but it shouldn’t be too far from that so as not to give back much of the profits.

-As a rule, a trailing stop is meant to close a trade only when it is very likely that the price is reversing.
+As a rule, an email trailing stop is meant to close a trade only when it is very likely that the price is reversing.

 A Practical Example of Trailing stop

 Let’s say you bought 100 shares of Facebook Inc. at $100.
 Checking the Facebook price chart, you saw that the stock is trending up and that, historically, the price usually pullback about 4% to 10% before continuing to move up again.
-You can decide to trail by a percentage of the price movement.
+You can decide to use a trailing stop loss or trailing stop limit to set a stop loss level for your investment.
+This will help you avoid significant losses by automatically selling your shares if the price falls below a certain level.
+Another option is to use stop loss orders to protect your investment in case of a sudden price drop.

-To choose the right percentage level for your trailing stop, you find a level that is neither too tight nor too wide.
+To choose the right percentage level for your trailing stop, you can receive an email notification when the price reaches a certain level.
+Find a level that is neither too tight nor too wide.
 Since the historical pullbacks are in the region of 4-10 percent, if you use any value that is less than 10%, it may be too close, and a normal pullback can get to the stop price, closing your trade before the expected price move occurs.

 Trailing Stop vs Normal Stop Loss